piyush-g0enka/Drone_Control_and_Navigation/README.md

 We first developed and tested the controllers in Simulink.
 Since we did not have the robot hardware, we created Gazebo simulations of the same as a substitute.

+For instructions on running the code, please read the README in the code folder.

 ## Team
 1. Piyush Goenka